-As at 31 December 2022, the gross debt securities was N12.8bn representing 66.5% of total assets.
+As at 31 December 2023, the Company's gross debt securities was N9.59 billion (2022: 12.79 billion) representing 41.7% (2022: 66.5%) of total assets.

 The assessment of impairment allowance for debt securities involves significant management judgement and estimates, and also the use of assumptions and complex model.
-The Company adopted both the individual and collective approach the historical projections versus actual losses. in the assessment of the impairment allowance.
+The Company adopted both the individual and collective approach in the assessment of the impairment allowance.